tederickson/te0701/README.md

 mvn flyway:migrate  -- create/update the database schema
 ```

+A store in Hawaii or New York charges more than a store in Oklahoma.
+The store id is used as part of a composite index to retrieve the data for that store.
+Store administration is part of a separate project.

 ## Run the Application
 Run the following command in a terminal window: